salma-emara/ece244-book/textbook/chapters/chapter04-pointers/exercises.md

 }
 ```

-1. What is the output produced by by `cout` on line 14 of the code
+1. What is the output produced by `cout` on line 14 of the code

     ```{admonition} Answer
     :class: dropdown